 Does your smoke detector go off every time you try to make dinner?
-Don’t work at, it’s actually a good thing that your smoke detector goes off so often.
-This means that it’s still working, and it’s still able to detect even the smallest signs of a fire.
+While annoying, it can be a good thing that your smoke detector goes off.
+This means that it’s working!

 What You’ll Need

 You won’t need too many tools to fix a smoke detector that constantly goes off.
 Really, the most you’re going to need is a new battery or maybe a screwdriver.
 Here’s every tool you could need to reset that nuisance smoke detector alarm.

 - New batteries which are usually 9-volts

 That’s it.
 Resting your smoke alarm is one of the easiest household maintenance jobs you can learn.

 How to Temporarily Turn Off A Smoke Alarm